oat-sa/taohub-articles/forge/hawai/hawai-authoring.md

 #### Xml

-Because the Waterphoenix has been developped to edit XML document the Xml extension like the Core extension is one of the pillar extension of the authoring tool.\
+Because the Waterphoenix has been developped to edit XML document the Xml extension like the Core extension is one of the pillar extension of the authoring tool.<br/>

 This extension allow to manage any type of XML document.
 It is required by the Xhtml, Xul and Black extensions.
 The Xhtml, Xul and Black are Xml based languages.

 #### BLACK